girving/pentago/README.md

    and revisit that trick later.
 It would be easy if I knew that the first four optimal moves were center moves, but I don't have a proof of that.

+2. We consider two types of simplified games:

+   a.
+Boring defense: White always chooses to undo black's last rotation,
+      and 5-in-a-rows by white are ignored.
+Under these rules, rotations can be ignored when generating moves, except that we have allow black one rotation when checking for a win.

+   b.
+Boring offense: Black always chooses to under white's last rotation,
+      and 5-in-a-rows are considered on both sides.
+However, black 5-in-a-rows are ignored if they occur as a consequence of a white rotation.
+As before, this allows rotations to be ignored, except that we have to allow white (but not black) one rotation when checking for a win.

+   Starting from any position, a tie for white under "boring defense" rules guarantees a tie for white under normal rules.
+Similarly, a win for black under "boring offense" rules guarantees a win for black under normal rules.
+   Therefore, we can use either set of rules to prune away hopefully large branches of the tree, taking advantage of the reduced branching factor of the simplified games.

+   I had originally hoped that boring defense would succeed starting from an empty board, but that turns out not to be the case: if white plays boring defense, black wins in 15 ply.